matthewbrake/ocr-bill-v3/GUIDE/04-AI-Integration.md

 -   **SDK**: Uses direct `fetch` calls to the OpenAI REST API.
 -   **Method**: Similar to Ollama, it sends the master prompt as a system message.
 It leverages OpenAI's "JSON Mode" by setting `response_format: { type: "json_object" }` to ensure a valid JSON response.

+## IMPORTANT: Use Multimodal (Vision) Models

+This application sends an image to the AI model.
+Therefore, **you must use a model that can process images**.
+These are often called "multimodal" or "vision" models.

+-   **Compatible Examples**: `llava`, `bakllava`, `moondream`, `gpt-4o`, `gemini-2.5-flash`.
+-   **Incompatible Examples**: `llama3`, `mistral`, `gpt-3.5-turbo`.

+If you select a text-only model, it will not be able to "see" the bill image.
+It will likely respond with plain text (e.g., "I cannot process images") instead of the required JSON data.
+The application will detect this and show you an error message like: *"The AI model returned a response in an unexpected format.
+Please ensure you are using a multimodal model..."*

 ## Handling Inconsistent AI Responses

-A major challenge with AI is that models, especially local ones, may not always perfectly follow instructions.
+A major challenge with AI is that models may not always perfectly follow instructions.
 They might omit a field (like `lineItems`) or return a value in the wrong format.

 The application is now built to be **highly resilient** to this:
 -   **Backend Validation**: The server includes `try-catch` blocks to ensure that if an AI model fails to return valid JSON, it sends a clean error message to the frontend instead of crashing.